osrf/gazebo_tutorials/parallel/tutorial.md

 ## Position Error Correction Thread
 The second strategy attempts to speed up the constraint resolution algorithm within islands for the QuickStep solver.
-The ODE QuickStep solver is the default solver in Gazebo and solves constraints posed as a Linear Complementarity Problem (LCP).
+The ODE QuickStep solver is the default solver in Gazebo-classic and solves constraints posed as a Linear Complementarity Problem (LCP).
 As an iterative, fixed time step solver, it is prone to position errors, such as interpenetration of objects.